 Born in Queens, N.Y., Angel and his three siblings moved to Greensboro with their mother, Shellbe in pursuit of a quieter environment.
 Just a little while after moving down south, the normally energetic Angel began suffering from fevers, complained of pains in his feet, and there were strange “bumps” on his body.
 Shellbe originally thought they were mosquito bites.

-Now in his third year of treatment, Angel is doing exceptionally well.
+In January, 2020, after three years of treatment, Angel was declared No Evidence of Disease!!
 Back to his energetic ways, Angel loves to play basketball and follow his favorite stars.
-UPDATE (1/17/20): Angel completed his treatment and has been declared no evidence of disease!!